-St. Paul, Minn. - Iranian-born, internationally known artist, Parastou Forouhar, will present a solo exhibition at Macalester’s Law Warschaw Gallery.
-The exhibition, “Ornament and Crime,” opens Fri., Feb.
-8 and is curated by Joanna Inglot, chair and associate professor of Macalester’s Art and Art History department.
+St. Paul, Minn. - Iranian-born, internationally known artist, Parastou Forouhar, presented a solo exhibition at Macalester’s Law Warschaw Gallery.
+The exhibition, “Ornament and Crime,” opened Fri., Feb.
+8 and was curated by Joanna Inglot, chair and associate professor of Macalester’s Art and Art History department.

-Forouhar will discuss her exhibition at an artist’s talk, Mon., Feb.
+Forouhar discussed her exhibition at an artist’s talk, Mon., Feb.
 11, at 5 pm, in Hewitt Hall, in the Janet Wallace Fine Arts Center.
-All events are free and open to the public.
+All events were free and open to the public.

 Parastou Forouhar was born in Tehran in 1962.
 She studied art at the University of Tehran from 1984 to 1990 and continued her studies at the Hochschule für Gestaltung (High School for Design) in Offenbach am Main, Germany.
 She currently resides in Frankfurt.

 Forouhar has had various solo exhibitions throughout the world.
 They include Blind Spot, Stavanger Cultural Centre, Norway, and Golestan Art Gallery, Tehran (banned by the Iranian authorities), 2001; A Thousand and One Days, Hamburger Bahnhof, Berlin, 2003; Just a Minute, Fondazione Pastificio Cerere, Rome, 2007; He Kills Me, He Kills Me Not, Verso Arte Contemporanea, Turin, 2010; Parastou Forouhar, Leighton House Museum, London, 2010; Parastou Forouhar, RH Gallery, New York, 2010–11; and Written Room, Fondazione Merz, Turin, 2011.